2-Argument Operators

 <> or UNEQUAL means "true if a and b are not equal"

-MULTIPLE means "a divided by b if a is positive multiple of b" (a and b must be integer, false if a = 0 or if a and b do not have the same sign)
+MULTIPLE means "a divided by b if a is a positive multiple of b, otherwise 0" (a and b must be integer, 0 if a and b do not have the same sign)

 Unit Conversion Operator